MilkaLichtblau/BA_Gina/README.md

 ```
 ## How to use

-When you don´t want to use the full routine.
-You can execute all steps described in the routine figure.
+When you don´t want to use the full routine, you can execute all steps described in the routine figure.
 For most parameters a default is set.
 For all options have a look at the help options of the main script with: `python src/main.py -h`

 Examples for all distinct steps are listed below:
 For all example first switch into src folder: